joliebig/TypeChef-OpenSSLAnalysis/README.md

    3.2 remove lines with ==,<=,>=,<,>,+,/
    3.3 remove duplicates
    3.4 remove __cplusplus (g++-specific)
 4. set paths to system headers; run `cpp -v` and add include paths to mygcc script
-5. run make
+5. run "export CC=`pwd`/mygcc" in the shell and "make" afterwards
+6. add TypeChef parameters to mygcc script on demand (see typechef.sh for all available parameters)

 NOTES: